tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/available-state-definitions-conversions.rst

 Body-fixed frames
 -----------------

-In Tudat, body-fixed frames are defined inside a :class:`~tudatpy.numerical_simulation.environment.Body` object (which is typically stored in a :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` object). **Retrieving the current orientation (and its time-derivative) during the propagation is described** :ref:`here <rotation_during_propagation>`.
+In Tudat, body-fixed frames are defined inside a :class:`~tudatpy.dynamics.environment.Body` object (which is typically stored in a :class:`~tudatpy.dynamics.environment.SystemOfBodies` object). **Retrieving the current orientation (and its time-derivative) during the propagation is described** :ref:`here <rotation_during_propagation>`.

-Outside of the propagation, these quantities can be obtained directly from the :class:`~tudatpy.numerical_simulation.environment.RotationalEphemeris` class, which is retrieved from a :class:`~tudatpy.numerical_simulation.environment.Body` object using the
+Outside of the propagation, these quantities can be obtained directly from the :class:`~tudatpy.dynamics.environment.RotationalEphemeris` class, which is retrieved from a :class:`~tudatpy.dynamics.environment.Body` object using the
-:attr:`~tudatpy.numerical_simulation.environment.Body.rotation_model`.
-Below, an example is shown on how to extract rotational properties for the Earth outside of a propagation (assuming a :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` object, named ``bodies`` has been created):
+:attr:`~tudatpy.dynamics.environment.Body.rotation_model`.
+Below, an example is shown on how to extract rotational properties for the Earth outside of a propagation (assuming a :class:`~tudatpy.dynamics.environment.SystemOfBodies` object, named ``bodies`` has been created):

 .. code-block:: python